pasqal-io/pasqal-cloud/README.md

 generic_pulse = Pulse.ConstantPulse(100, omega_max, 2, 0.0)
 sequence.add(generic_pulse, "rydberg")

-# When you are done building your sequence, serialize it into a string
+# When you are done building your sequence, serialize it into a string using the abstract representation
-serialized_sequence = sequence.serialize()
+serialized_sequence = sequence.to_abstract_repr()
 ```

 Once you have serialized your sequence, you can send it with the SDK with the following code